-- Format: The written portion of the Master's comprehensive examination is scheduled for a fixed time period with students answering a specific number of questions that cover the breadth of the field.
+- The expectation is that all work is completed independently by the student.
+The use of ChatGPT or other AI to prepare your answers will be considered plagiarism and may affect your continued enrollment in the program.
+As always, you will be held to the Academic Code of Integrity at The University of Arizona. https://deanofstudents.arizona.edu/policies/code-academic-integrity - Format: The written portion of the Master's comprehensive examination is scheduled for a fixed time period with students answering a specific number of questions that cover the breadth of the field.
 To pass this examination, students must receive a rating of Pass on 80% of the questions.
 Answers are evaluated in terms of the information content; the organization; quality and clarity of writing, and references cited. - Scoring: Scoring rubric for the exam includes High Pass (HP), Pass (P), Low Pass (LP), Fail (F). - Accommodations: Students eligible for accommodations through the DRC should work with their DRC contact and the Director of Graduate Studies to arrange for appropriate accommodations. - Consequences: An oral examination is given when the written portion is failed.
 The exam is comprehensive and is administered by the student's major advisor along with two to three additional faculty representing topic areas that the student has failed.
 The oral examination is scheduled for a minimum of 1 hour and a maximum of 3 hours.
-At least two-thirds of the examining committee must vote PASS for the student to pass this examination. - If a student passes the oral portion, he or she will be considered to have passed the comprehensive examination, which is reported to the Graduate College on the "Completion of Degree Requirements" form. - If a student fails the oral portion, he or she may retake the oral examination, with permission of the Department Head, after a lapse deemed appropriate by the student's major advisor in consultation with the SLHS faculty.
+At least two-thirds of the examining committee must vote PASS for the student to pass this examination. - If a student passes the oral portion, he or she will be considered to have passed the comprehensive examination, which is reported to the Graduate College on the "Completion of Degree Requirements" form. - o If a student fails the oral portion, he or she may retake the oral examination, with permission of the Department Head, after a lapse deemed appropriate by the student's major advisor in consultation with the SLHS faculty.
 To pass the second oral examination, at least two-thirds of the committee members must vote PASS.
 The results of the second oral examination are final.